What is Hoodia?

 The receptors don’t bind with just any molecule — they only fit with glucose.
 But that’s the amazing thing about hoodia’s active molecule, P57.
 It fits the receptor.
 To the body, it looks like and fits like a glucose molecule.
 So, when P57 binds to the receptor, it fools the body into thinking there’s enough glucose.
 Thus, the person does not sense the need to eat.
 In fact, P57 binds stronger and longer to the receptors than a true glucose molecule and is many times more active than glucose (x).

 It is important to realize that scientific testing of hoodia has been limited.
-In a study a study conducted on rats, subjects ate less after being injected with hoodia.
+In a study conducted on rats, subjects ate less after being injected with hoodia.
 Phytopharm also conducted a clinical trial with eighteen human volunteers.
 The results showed that hoodia consumption reduced intake by an average of 1,000 calories per day in the subjects (x).
 To clarify, hoodia may be an adjunct to weight control when used with caloric restriction and an active, healthy lifestyle.

 Hoodia and Weight Loss